Get insider access

 Remote

-This soundbar doesn't come with a remote, as it's meant to be controlled through the Sonos S2 app on your phone.
-If you already own Sonos products, you're likely already familiar with the app's capabilities, as it lets you control a whole network of Sonos speakers at once.
+This soundbar doesn't come with a remote; you're meant to control it through the Sonos S2 app on your phone.
+If you own Sonos products, you're likely already familiar with the app's capabilities, as it lets you control a whole network of Sonos speakers simultaneously.

 Additional Features